 It is generally noticed on the cheeks, chin nose and forehead.
 In some cases, it can affect the eyes.

 This is the most common type and is characterised by redness (erythema), spider or broken veins (also known as telangiectasia) and flushing.
 The sensations of stinging and burning are not unusual in the areas of this type of rosacea.

 Redness is a persistent and, often, permanent aspect of rosacea.
 Flare-ups of redness can be triggered by stress, the sun, some food and alcohol.

-Telangiectasia is very small, blood vessels which can be seen on the surface of the skin.
+Telangiectasia is a very small, blood vessel that can be seen on the surface of the skin.

 Flushing is similar in appearance to skin redness but is often accompanied by the feeling of warmth; flushing is generally short-lived, whereas redness is more of a permanent feature of the condition.

-This subtype presents with skin redness and with pustules and papules (spots and bumps) in the area.
+This subtype presents with skin redness and broken blood vessels with pustules and papules (spots and bumps) in the area.
 Similarly to type 1, type 2 rosacea can be accompanied by stinging and burning sensations.

 This type of rosacea presents with a thickening of the skin.
 Different areas of the face have specific terms to describe this thickening; Rhinophyma is on the nose (this has previously been referred to as drinkers’ nose), Gnathophyma is on the chin and Metophyma is on the forehead.

-Anecdotally, this condition seems to run in some families but, at the moment the cause of rosacea is unknown.
-This also means that there is no cure for rosacea.
-However, for people with rosacea there are multiple ways of managing rosacea symptoms.
+Anecdotally, this condition seems to run in some families but, at the moment the cause of rosacea, and what makes your symptoms worse, is unknown.
+This also means that there is no cure or way to treat rosacea.
+However, for people with rosacea, there are multiple ways of managing rosacea symptoms.